 Ensuring the process is aligned to CACOP principle 6.

+Evidence to support the case for change

+The Secretariat carried out some analysis on the proposer statistics for the most recent one hundred Change Proposals, raised over a two-year period, and this is set out in Appendix [tbc].The distribution by proposer of the number proposals raised was broad (some raised multiple proposals, others raised few), however, there were 45 proposers in total.
+The analysis seemed to show that sponsors will step forward as and when needed.
+The analysis did not indicate whether any CPs were delayed or not raised due to not being able to find a proposer to sponsor them in order to progress to a Working Group.

 Unfair advantages within the industry.

 The Working Group discussed the point raised in the second consultation that giving the secretariate the powers to raise a change proposal could provide them with an unfair advantage when it came to applying to become a code manager.